House fire in Rocky Mount causes temporary road closure

-Rocky Mount Fire Department responded to a house fire at 80 Spring St. around 7:45 a.m.
+Rocky Mount Fire Department responded to a house fire at 80 Spring St. about 7:45 a.m.
+Tuesday.

 No injuries were reported, however four of the six residents were home at the time of the fire.
-Ed Hodges, fire investigator for the Town of Rocky Mount, said there is “heavy damage” to the home and the family is temporarily displaced due to the damage.
+Ed Hodges, fire investigator for the Town of Rocky Mount, said there is “heavy damage” to the home and the family is temporarily displaced.

 A cause has not yet been determined as the fire is still under investigation.